GoogleCloudPlatform/cloud-code-intellij/kubernetes/README.md

 git clone https://github.com/GoogleCloudPlatform/google-cloud-intellij.git
 ```

-Open the `hello-spring-boot` example from `kubernetes/examples` directory with your IntelliJ IDE.
-You can either point to the directory or to the Maven build file (`pom.xml`).
+Open the `hello-spring=boot` example project in your IDE.
+It is located in the `kubernetes/examples/hello-spring-boot` directory in the project you just cloned.
 The project opens and loads:

 <img src="docs/images/sb-hello-world-project.png" alt="opened Spring Boot hello world project" width="500"/>